shabbyrobe/amiss/doc/quickstart.rst

 Defining objects
 ----------------

-See :doc:`mapper/mapping` for more info and advanced topics.
+See :doc:`mapper/mapping` for more details and alternative mapping options.

 .. code-block:: php